 Transmission of COVID-19 from mother to newborn, after birth, through infectious respiratory droplets is a concern and there have been a few cases reported of newborns as young as a few days old with infection.
 To reduce the risk of this transmission, mothers who are infected themselves or with symptoms that suggest infection will need to pay close attention to hand hygiene and wearing a mask when caring for their infants.
 While in our hospital, mothers with suspected or confirmed COVID 19 will stay in the same room with their babies but the health care team will help to arrange the room so that the baby can be 6 feet away from the mother.
 When possible, whether in the hospital or at home, care should be provided to the infant by a healthy caregiver until the mother has cleared the infection.

 Q: I am pregnant and a health care worker.
 Can I work with patients who are potentially infected with COVID-19?

 A: Pregnant health care workers, like all health care workers, should be aware of and follow all updated infection control guidelines for their health care facilities to keep themselves and others safe in the health care environment.
 Some facilities may want to consider limiting exposure of pregnant health care personnel to patients with confirmed or suspected COVID-19 infection, especially during higher-risk procedures (eg, aerosol-generating procedures), if feasible, based on staffing availability.
-In order to promote further physical distancing and reduce, as much as possible, the risk for symptoms or infection at the time of delivery, pregnant women may consider stopping in-person work at 37 weeks or at an earlier point if based on their individual circumstances their obstetric provider feels that delivery is anticipated earlier.
+In order to promote further physical distancing and reduce, as much as possible, the risk for infection near the time of delivery, pregnant people may consider stopping in-person work at 37 weeks or at an earlier point if based on their individual circumstances their obstetric provider feels that delivery is anticipated earlier.